Should Kids Learn to Code? Here Is the Honest Answer

 Should Kids Learn to Code?
 The Honest Answer

 The question of whether kids should learn to code comes up constantly in conversations about future-proofing children’s education.
-The answer is nuanced — and more honest than the “coding is the new literacy” narrative suggests.
-Here is what is actually worth knowing.
+The answer is nuanced – and more honest than the “coding is the new literacy” narrative suggests.
+Here is what is actually worth knowing, without the hype or the dismissal.

 Coding Is a Tool, Not a Universal Requirement